zeograd/demovibes/README.txt

 Contact / updates
 =================

-Latest version is avaliable at http://code.google.com/p/demovibes Authors can be contacted at terra@thelazy.net (Terrasque) and andy@f1-software.com (FishGuy876)
+Latest version is avaliable at https://github.com/arabek/demovibes/

 This code is released as GPL.
 May contain traces of NUTS!